McGowan

 McGowan /məˈɡaʊən/ is an Irish and Scottish surname.
-It is an Anglicization of the Irish Mac Gabhann and Scottish surname Mac Gobhann.
-Belonging to the Uí Echach Cobo, located in modern-day County Down in the east of Ulster, they produced several over-kings of Ulaid.
-By the late 12th century, the English had expelled the McGowans to Tír Chonaill (now largely modern-day County Donegal) in the west of Ulster.
+It is an anglicisation of the Irish Mac Gabhann and Scottish Mac Gobhann, both of which mean 'son of (the) smith'.
+Belonging to the Uí Echach Cobo, located in modern-day western County Down in Ulster, they were of the same stock as the McGuinness clan.

 Meaning

-As noted further in source by John O'Hart, though not an occupational surname, MacGowan evolves as an Anglicization of the original Gaelic language personal description or nickname gobha, meaning "blacksmith".
+As noted further in the source by John O'Hart, though not an occupational surname, MacGowan evolves as an Anglicisation of the original Irish language personal description or nickname gobha, meaning 'blacksmith'.
 For this reason, the surnames of some septs of the MacGowan are alternately anglicised to Smythe or Smith.
-Mac, which may appear in anglicised contraction as Mc, sometimes written Mc or, further, abbreviated M', means in English "son", but, when an element used to form a Gaelic language patronymic in its usage of "They have no share in the promise made to the sons of Adam“, that is "descended" of a thereafter personal named or nicknamed (sometimes by description as in Gaelic language Duinneshliebhe, anglicised Donlevy, "brown haired chief of the mountain fort", Gaelic language gobha "the smithy", anglicised Gowan, or the Gaelic language Ultaigh, anglicised Nulty, "the Ulidian") founding ancestor or sire of a Gaelic clan.
-The surname Mac Gowan, therefore, translates from Gaelic language to English language as "descended of the smith".
+The surname MacGowan, therefore, translates from Irish to English as 'son of (the) smith'.

-Scottish Origins
+Scottish origins

-In Scotland, Mac an Ghobhain was anglicized to MacGowan.
+In Scotland, Mac an Ghobhain was anglicised to MacGowan.
 Mac Gobha, later McGow, was also made MacGowan.
-As the maker of arms and armor, the smith was an important hereditary position in each clan and there were MacGowans, or MacGouns, found throughout the Highlands.
+As the maker of arms and armour, the smith was an important hereditary position in each clan and there were MacGowans, or MacGouns, found throughout the Highlands.
 The two most important septs, however, were the MacGowans of Clan Donald (only to be found in Antrim and South Uist) and those of Clan MacPherson.

-There was also a Clan McGowan noted in fourteenth century Nithsdale in Dumfriesshire, and in Sterlingshire there was an old family of MacGowans of uncertain origin.
+There was also an Irish-Scot Clan MacGowan recorded in fourteenth-century Nithsdale in Dumfriesshire.
+The Irish origins of this clan suggest that the Scottish Clan MacGowan may descend from the same eponymous ancestor as those in Ireland who bear the name, with the Scottish branch of the clan having fled to Scotland during the Norman occupation of Ireland.
+Separately, in Stirlingshire there was an old family of MacGowans of uncertain origin.

-Irish Origins
+Irish origins

 In Ireland the name MacGowan refers to an eponymous ancestor, Aengus an Gobhain ("Angus the Smith") or Áengus Goibnenn mac Fergus Gallen mheic Tibraide Tirech, who was a High King of Ulster and the son of Fergus Galeng, son of Tipraiti Tireach.

 The MacGowans were formerly chiefs in Dalariada, a principality in eastern Ulidia.
 However, they were driven to Donegal, Cavan, and Sligo in the 12th century due to English invasions in eastern Ireland.
 The MacGowans who settled in Sligo had their home at Castlegowan in Sligo, and thereafter a great number of them moved to Rossinver Parish in Leitrim.
+The name McGowan is now very popular in County Sligo and County Leitrim.
+The name McGowan is particularly common in the parish of Manorhamilton in Leitrim.